spiral/docs/application/startup.md

 ], true)->start();
 ```

 First of all we are defining helper constant 'SPIRAL_INITIAL_TIME' used by spiral Profiler module to correclty display application benchmarking.
-Secondly spiral will force internal encdoing to `UTF-8`, due spiral support multiple languages and databases this is required step.
+Secondly spiral will force internal encoding to `UTF-8`, due spiral support multiple languages and databases this is required step.

 Due spiral application requires few directory names to be defined, we can use current project root (`__DIR__`) to define our primary directory and make sure this is our
 working directory.
 Right after that we can connect Composer autoloading.